e4drcf/ewizardjs-docs/docs/documentation/email-development/email-components.md

 ## wiz-column

 The `wiz-column` component is used in a pair with [`wiz-placeholder`](#wiz-placeholder) to group and display any type of content inside the columns.
-It is mandatory to nest `wiz-column` to `wiz-placeholder` if you are going to use them.
-The columns could be removed, added, resized in eWizard editor
+It is mandatory to nest `wiz-column` to `wiz-placeholder` if you are going to use it.
+The columns could be removed, added, resized in eWizard editor.

 #### API